kubernetes/enhancements/keps/sig-api-machinery/2161-apiserver-default-labels/README.md

 - release note

 1.22:
-- gate enabled by default
+- promote to GA
+- cannot be disabled
 - release note

 1.23: